Behind the Scenes

 ^Events I volunteer organized speakers for the Queer Affirming Therapists Guild

-Ketamine-Assisted Therapy: Procedures, Safety, and Science
+Ketamine-Assisted Therapy: Procedures and Safety

-I’ll be offering ketamine-assisted psychotherapy, starting in July.
-In addition to treating my own clients, I’m supporting other local therapists and their clients, offering brief treatment that augments their current work.
+After graduating from the Integrative Psychiatry Institute this May (250 hours of education), I’ll be offering ketamine-assisted psychotherapy, starting in July.
+I’m supporting other local therapists and their clients, offering brief treatment that augments their current work.
 A round of ketamine-assisted psychotherapy with me would include:

-• consultation with the primary therapist
+• a consultation with you and your primary therapist

 • a 3 hour medicine meeting (the last hour we talk/process)